Sayad-Uddin-Tahsin/Virtual-Mouse/README.md

 You need a camera/webcam set up with your PC.

 ## How to use?
-It's very simple.
-When all is `OK` and pops up a window showing the camera window.
-Show your hand, you will see 2 circles in 2 dedicated fingers `Thumb` & `Index Finger` in the camera view.
+Very simple.
+Just download or clone the repository and install the following [Python modules](https://github.com/Sayad-Uddin-Tahsin/Virtual-Mouse/edit/main/README.md#module-requirements) and your are good to go!
+Simply run the program and it will pop up a window showing the camera.
+Show up your hand, you will notice 2 circles in 2 dedicated fingers `Thumb` & `Index Finger` in the camera view.

 ##
 **Q:** How can I move my mouse cursor?